thuang-power/thuang-power.github.io/_pages/teaching.md

 * Teaching evaluation: **4.86 out of 5**

 **ECEN 489/689: Application of Data Science in Modern Power Systems**, 2020 Spring at TAMU
+* Teaching evaluation: Not available due to COVID.